 Estimated time: 16-88 hours with a maximum of 200 hours.

 Design cost may vary due to many different factors but we can name few of them.

 First of all, your expenses depend on the chosen specialist.
-For instance, if you want to hire a professional senior designer be ready to pay up to $150 per hour or even more.
-At the same time less experienced designer can take only $45/hour.
+For instance, if you want to hire a professional senior designer, be ready to pay up to $150 per hour or even more.
+At the same time, the less experienced designer can take only $45/hour.

 Choosing the right person depends on you only.
 But here we can recommend one thing: think about the type of your app thoroughly.

 You can look for freelancers on services like Upwork, Freelancer or Guru.
-But at the same time hiring an outsource company is better solution for larger and more complicated projects.
-By the way you can make a deal about the cost for full project, not depending on per hour rate.
+But at the same time hiring an outsource company is a better solution for larger and more complicated projects.
+By the way, you can make a deal about the cost for the full project, not depending on per hour rate.

 Our example: Estimation App

-In this case our designers made detailed and inclusive wireframe.
+In this case, our designers made a detailed and inclusive wireframe.
 They implemented more than 30 basic features to choose from including UX/UI design.

 The most important thing was to make a user-friendly interface with clear and comprehensible icons.
-Intuitive interface allows users to make an estimation for every separate feature and the whole project in general almost in no time (wireframes and detailed app screens are above).
+An intuitive interface allows users to make an estimation for every separate feature and the whole project in general almost in no time (wireframes and detailed app screens are above).

-In previous part of the article we were mainly talking about hours needed to perform each stage of design process.
+In the previous part of the article, we were mainly talking about hours needed to perform each stage of design process.
 This actually is the easiest way to estimate design cost as most freelancers and developers companies value their work in dollars per hour.

 So if you are thinking about hiring a freelancer or an outsourcing company regard the geography of the question.
-Cost of design in different parts of the world vary drastically: from cheap India or Bangladesh to most expensive USA and Canada.
+The cost of design in different parts of the world varies drastically: from cheap India or Bangladesh to most expensive USA and Canada.